logoPROFESSIONAL VERSION

 Key Points

-• There are multiple subspecies of Francisella tularensis, with differing pathogenicity, ecologic cycles, and geographic distributions.
-Ticks and wildlife are major sources of risk to people and domestic animals.
+• Multiple subspecies of Francisella tularensis exist, with differing pathogenicity, ecological cycles, and geographical distributions.
+Ticks and wildlife are major sources of risk to humans and domestic animals.
+Outbreaks have been described in sheep in association with tick exposure.
+Only a few organisms are required to cause disease in humans after inhalation.

 For More Information